 - If there are limited supplies or personnel available to effectively clean and disinfect a facility, then the site should consider not re-opening and should expect to delay operating until adequate supplies are available. - The US Environmental Protection Agency (EPA) has issued an exhaustive list of approved disinfectants.
-Employers should ensure their cleaning staff use products from this list. - Examples of common touch points to consider for facilities include, but are not limited to, the following: door handles/doors, computers, AV equipment, stair rails/banisters, light switches, tables, desks, chairs, building access control devices, drinking fountains, vending machines, elevator buttons, all restroom areas, sinks, counters, coffee machines/appliances, printers, copiers, control panels, Human Machine Interfaces (HMI), tools, gauges, vehicles, and forklifts. - If the cleaners identify other common touch areas, they should use their discretion to meet the intent of the guideline, which is to clean all commonly touched areas. - At the direction of state and/or county health departments, deep cleaning should only be done by approved outside professional service providers.
+Employers should ensure their cleaning staff use products from this list. - Examples of common touch points to consider for offices include, but are not limited to, the following: door handles/doors, computers, AV equipment, stair rails/banisters, light switches, tables, desks, chairs, building access control devices, vending machines, elevator buttons, all restroom areas, sinks, counters, coffee machines/appliances, printers, copiers, and drinking fountains. - If the cleaners identify other common touch areas, they should use their discretion to meet the intent of the guideline, which is to clean all commonly touched areas. - At the direction of state and/or county health departments, deep cleaning should only be done by approved outside professional service providers.